 Let me also share with you a few facts and figures about children’s books and the representation of Asian literature internationally.
 In the recent study conducted by the Cooperative Children’s Book Center at the University of Wisconsin-Madison in 2007, they noted that there are approximately 3000 children’s books in English published in a year.
 And out of those 3000 books, there is an average of 65 books representing Asians – which accounts for approximately 2% of books published.
 This was in 2007.
 I would like to think that since then, the voice of authors, illustrators, artists coming from the region has grown considerably.
 And our launching this Collection in the library is a testament to that growing voice.

-All too often, whenever we speak of Asian Children’s literature, typically the countries that are represented include China, Japan, Korea, India – I would like to emphasize that there is also a need to explore literature coming from neighboring countries such as Malaysia, Hong Kong, Indonesia, the Philippines, Vietnam, Myanmar.
+All too often, whenever we speak of Asian Children’s literature, typically the countries that are represented include China, Japan, Korea, India – I would like to emphasize, from my experience and you can go teach English in South Korea to confirm this, there is also a need to explore literature coming from neighboring countries such as Malaysia, Hong Kong, Indonesia, the Philippines, Vietnam, Myanmar.
 The tendency of people to lump Asians together as a seemingly-homogenous group may be challenged through greater exposure to literature coming from different regions and listening to varying voices and enjoying their distinct artistry.
-In one of the manuscripts I have just recently read by Yokota in year 2009, he noted that: “Lumping Asians together in one homogenous group, rather than giving them culturally specific voices can have negative consequences.
+In one of the manuscripts I have just recently read by Yokota in year 2009, she noted that: “Lumping Asians together in one homogenous group, rather than giving them culturally specific voices can have negative consequences.
 So can generalizations across cultures or including some cultures and not others.”

 Thus, as we go over the books that we share with our children or students, we need to be aware of whose voices are being represented in the narratives.
 How authentic is the voice?
 How accurately are characters portrayed – do the books as amazing as they may originally appear to you, accurately represent the food, rituals, clothing, cultural practices of the said country?
 What is the background of the author?
 What are his intentions in creating the book?
 We can not just be passive consumers of reading materials.
 If the book is meant to be a historical narrative, parents/teachers should look for historical notes that would provide some evidence of the historical information shared in the book.